Budgeting for your unit

 - Unit running costs, including materials for activities, badges and badge books, any training fees or new resources.

 - Meeting expenses.
-This includes things like the rent for your venue, any lighting, heating or utilities bills, extra equipment and your contents and buildings insurance.
+This includes things like the rent for your venue, any lighting, heating or utilities bills, extra equipment and insurance, including contents and buildings.

 - General expenses.
-Budget some money for things like postage, stationary, volunteer uniform costs and travel expenses.
+Budget some money for things like postage, stationary, volunteer uniform, volunteer training and travel expenses.

 What about reserves?

-A reserve is an amount of money that you don’t plan to spend.
+A reserve is an amount of money that you don’t plan to spend in the current year.
 It stays in your account to strengthen your financial position and helps in case of unexpected costs or reduced income.

 Plan how you will cover costs